-- 2 Create or modify the query as described in the TrackRecord User's Guide. - 3 Click the Options toolbar button. - 4 On the Options dialog box, click the Sharing button. - 5 Select the Share to All option.
-Alternatively, you could select share groups to share this query, as described in "Share Group Administration" on page 60. - 6 Click OK to close the dialog boxes. - 7 Click Save and Close on the toolbar to close the query.
+- 2 Create or modify the query.

+- 3 Click the Options toolbar button.

+- 4 On the Options dialog box, click the Sharing button.

+- 5 Select the Share to All option.
+Alternatively, you could select share groups to share this query, as described in "Share Group Administration" on page 54.

+- 6 Click OK to close the dialog boxes.

+7 Click Save and then Close on the toolbar to close the query.